pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

     optvar3 = store(optvar2, 0, 8)
     optvar4 = store(optvar2, 1, optvar1)
     optvar5 = store(optvar0, 0, optvar2)"""
-        # fails so far! the operations we get atm
+        # fails so far! the operations we get
-        # are:
+        # at the moment are:
         # optvar0 = getarg(0)
         # optvar1 = getarg(1)
         # optvar2 = alloc()